suzuki-shunsuke/tfcmt/COMPARED_WITH_TFNOTIFY.md

 ```

 By this change, tfcmt can handle the standard error output and exit code of the terraform command.

+## Breaking Change: Remove --message option and template variable .Message

+We introduced more general option `-var` and template variable `.Vars`,
+so the `--message` option isn't needed.

 ## Breaking Change: Don't remove duplicate comments